temporalio/documentation/docs/typescript/clients.md

 });
 ```

-:::info Should I use Cron Workflows or Timers with Child Workflows?
+:::info Should I use Cron Workflows or Timers?

 This section is specifically about [Temporal Cron Jobs](/docs/content/what-is-a-temporal-cron-job/), Workflows that have the `cronSchedule` option set in Temporal.
 Since Temporal Workflows have [Timers](/docs/typescript/workflows#timers), can loop indefinitely, and can spawn [Child Workflows](/docs/typescript/workflows#child-workflows), it is natural to ask when to use which.

 Cron Workflows are rigid and come with a lot of caveats.
-They are a great choice if you have Workflows that need to run as rigidly as the native Linux `cron` utility (except distributed and highly fault tolerant).
+They are a great choice if you have Workflows that need to run as rigidly as the native Linux `cron` utility (except distributed and fault tolerant).
 However, if you have any advanced needs (including needing overlaps, or canceling individual executions without affecting the overall schedule), use Timers.

 :::